MarkLaur/BikeApp/README.md

 - Tests
 - DB user with limited permissions
 - Improve bike trips database query performance
+- Add an ignoreErrors bool header to BikeStations and BikeTrips PUT edpoints that allows data insertion to continue and a success to be returned even if data validation fails for some list elements.
+If it's false, then the request should return and error code on an error.

 # Installation instructions
 1. Download the latest build from the releases page and extract the .zip
 2. Download UsbWebServer and extract the .zip.
 This project was tested with v8.6